EPCCed/eidf-docs/docs/storage/overview.md

 ### CephFS Shared Storage

-CephFS provides storage accessible across EIDF services.
+CephFS provides storage acessible across EIDF services.
 It is directly accessible from the VMs, Ultra2 and the Cerebras.

 !!!
 Note
     **CephFS is not yet usable from the GPU service.**

-    We are working to make shared storage accessible from the EIDF GPU Service; this will make it accessible across our entire computing infrastructure.
+We are working to make shared storage accessible from the EIDF GPU Service; Once available this will make it accessible across our entire computing infrastructure.

 Cerebras only uses CephFS Shared Storage.
 PIs can make it available on their VMs; see how on the documentation [mounting CephFS on VMs](../services/virtualmachines/sharedfs.md).

-See more general information about the EIDF Shared Storage [here](../services/virtualmachines/sharedfs.md).
+See more information about the EIDF Shared Storage [here](../services/virtualmachines/sharedfs.md).

 ## ⁠Data Publishing Service

-This is accessible from all of the EIDF and other services worldwide with required credentials.
+This is accessible from all EIDF and other services worldwide with required credentials.
 It is read-only, implemented through Ceph-based S3.

 The Data Publishing Service is visible from all systems with external network access except the EIDF Cerebras processing-nodes.

-See more general information about the data publishing service [here](../services/datapublishing/service.md).
+See more information about the data publishing service [here](../services/datapublishing/service.md).

 ## Disaster Recovery and User Back-up